Login

 Andrew Ford is a composer, writer and broadcaster and has won awards in all three capacities.
 Born in Liverpool, England in 1957, he was educated at the University of Lancaster.
 He came to Australia in 1983.

 Ford has composed orchestral and chamber music, operas and music-theatre pieces, and a wide range of vocal and solo instrumental works.
-His music has been featured internationally at such festivals as Adelaide, Aspen, Ferrara, Houston, Istanbul, Kuhmo, Melbourne, Seoul, Sydney and at Salzburg's Aspekte.
-All the major Australian orchestras have played his works, and so have groups such as the Brodsky Quartet, the London Sinfonietta, the Australia Ensemble, Het Trio, the Pittsburgh New Music Ensemble and the New Juilliard Ensemble.
-His piano pieces have been played by Peter Donohoe, Lisa Moore, Gerard Willems and Michael Kieran Harvey, while his vocal music has been sung by Sarah Leonard, Lyndon Terracini, Merlyn Quaife and, above all, Gerald English, for whose voice Ford composed more than a dozen pieces.
+His music has been featured internationally at festivals in Adelaide, Aspen, Ferrara, Houston, Huddersfield, Istanbul, Kuhmo, Seoul, Sydney and at Salzburg's Aspekte.
+All the major Australian orchestras have played his works, along with groups such as the London Sinfonietta, the Australia Ensemble, Het Trio, the Hong Kong Sinfonietta, the Pittsburgh New Music Ensemble and the Black Dyke Band.
+His piano pieces have been played by Peter Donohoe, Lisa Moore, Gerard Willems and Michael Kieran Harvey, his vocal music sung by Katie Noonan, Teddy Tahu Rhodes, Yvonne Kenny and, above all, Gerald English, for whose voice Ford composed a dozen pieces.

-Beyond composing, Ford has been an academic (on the Faculty of Creative Arts at the University of Wollongong from 1983 - 1995) and has written and broadcast on a wide range of music.
+Beyond composing, Ford has been an academic (on the Faculty of Creative Arts at the University of Wollongong from 1983-95) and given lectures in the USA, Europe and Asia.
 In 1998 he won the Geraldine Pascall Prize for critical writing.
-Ford wrote and presented the ABC radio series Illegal Harmonies (first heard in 1997), Dots on the Landscape (2001) and Music and Fashion (2005).
-He has also written five books and, since 1995, presented The Music Show each Saturday morning on ABC Radio National.
+Ford wrote and presented the ABC radio series Illegal Harmonies (first heard in 1997), Dots on the Landscape (2001), Music and Fashion (2005), The Sound of Pictures (2010) and Earth Dances (2015).
+He has also written nine books - most recently a memoir, The Memory of Music - and, since 1995, presented The Music Show each weekend on ABC Radio National.
+In 2018, he was H.C.
+Coombs Creative Arts Fellow at the Australian National University.

 Studied with